Units responding for investigation in Bristol

-At about 7:53 a.m., Bristol Fire and Rescue units are responding to the 18400 block of 83rd Street in Bristol for an investigation.
+At about 7:32 a.m., Bristol Fire and Rescue units and a sheriff’s deputy are responding for an investigation in the area of the 18400 block of 83rd Street in Bristol.

 Western Kenosha County's news source

-At about 7:53 a.m., Bristol Fire and Rescue units are responding to the 18400 block of 83rd Street in Bristol for an investigation.
+At about 7:32 a.m., Bristol Fire and Rescue units and a sheriff’s deputy are responding for an investigation in the area of the 18400 block of 83rd Street in Bristol.

 Posted in: Uncategorized.